 WHEN PARENTAL ETHNOTHEORIES CLASH

-How we are raised, the cultures we grow up in and where we are from impacts so many aspects of our lives.
+How we are raised, the cultures we grow up in, and where we are from impact so many aspects of our lives.
 How we parent is a major one.
 Studies have been done on “parental ethnotheories” – those unseen cultural expectations, adaptations, and norms that shape our beliefs about the “right” ways to parent children.
 They become part of our own personal internal processes, so much so that we aren’t even aware.
 Unless that is, you remove yourself from that culture.
 You move away.
 There is no better way to question your own parenting systems and choices than to move to a foreign country.